ekoindia/openapi-spec/markdown/README.md

 ## 1. Sender APIs

 ### 1.1 Send Sender Verification OTP
-Use this API to check if the sender has been created on the platform.
-If the sender exists, use this API to retrieve details such as the sender's monthly limit, used balance, and remaining balance.
-If the sender does not exist, create the sender before using other services.
+Use this API to verify the sender by generating and sending an OTP to the sender's mobile number.
+After this API, use the `Verify Sender OTP` API to verify the sender and get the sender's profile details.

 #### Details
 - **Method:** POST